 Top Cosmetic Surgery and Plastic Surgery TV Show List

-So, you are flipping through the TV channels and you find a plastic surgery TV show.
-We have all been there and are guilty of watching a captivating show about plastic surgery patients.
-There is something very cool about plastic surgeons performing a live operation of a tummy tuck, breast lift or nose job on TV.
+There is something viewers just love about plastic surgeons performing a live operation of a tummy tuck, breast lift or nose job on TV.
 It is either fascinating or disturbing, depending on your view about the show.

-The bottom line is that entertainment must be taken with a grain of salt.
-If you are looking to get a procedure done inspired by a TV show, the best way to schedule a consultation with a board-certified plastic surgeon.
+The bottom line is that it is entertainment.
+If you are looking to get a procedure done inspired by a TV show, the best way to schedule a consultation with a Specialist Plastic Surgeon with a FRACS(Plas) Qualification.

 Top Plastic Surgery TV Show List